TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/08-Exercise1.md

-# Task 1
+# Exercise 1

-In the first task we'll use the provided template to implement connecting our DApp to MetaMask.
+In the first exercise we'll use the provided template to implement connecting our DApp to MetaMask.
 We'll be modifying two files: `packages/frontend/src/components/AccountButton.tsx` and `packages/frontend/src/components/AccountModal.tsx`.
 Let's start with the `AccountButton.tsx` file.

 ## AccountButton.tsx